 Managing health and safety risk is an integral part of the management of our business.
 Our goal is to have zero serious safety incidents.

-We have implemented a health and safety governance initiative to propagate a strong health and safety culture, encourage the sharing of best practices, support the continuous improvement of safety performance and help eliminate serious safety incidents.
-The initiative is overseen by the Safety Leadership Committee, which comprises senior operations executives from across our business groups and regions, and reports on health and safety trends and key initiatives are provided to the Board as part of the quarterly operational risk update.
+We have implemented a health and safety governance initiative to propagate a strong health and safety culture, encourage the sharing of best practices and support the continuous improvement of safety performance to help eliminate serious safety incidents.
+The initiative is overseen by the Safety Leadership Committee, which comprises senior operations executives from across our business groups and regions.
 Portfolio company management is responsible for ensuring that their company's health and safety policies and systems are developed, operationalized, and reviewed regularly to address their specific risk areas.
-Portfolio company CEOs report to their respective board of directors on safety performance, incidents, and the status of improvement initiatives.
+Portfolio company CEOs are accountable for the safety performance of their companies and they report to their respective board of directors on this safety performance, safety incidents, and the status of improvement initiatives.
+Reports on overall health and safety trends and key initiatives are provided to the Board as part of the quarterly operational risk update.